Kwetech/pandora-framework/README.md

 # The Pandora-Framework

-This is a framework basically for termux which consist of various tools needed in **Penetrating Testing**.This tool is simple to use and user friendly which means *it gives specific instructions on what to do when prompted* ,it does not require users to type a longer command to achieve a target.It based on the concept of exploitation, digital forensics,and research.
+This is a framework which consist of various tools needed in **Penetrating Testing**.This tool is simple to use and user friend which means *it gives specific instructions on what to do when prompted* ,it does not require users to type a longer command to achieve a target.
 # Screenshot
  ![Screenshot](screenshot.png)
- _The world simplest yet powerful tool_
+ _The world simpliest yet powerful tool_

 ## Goal
 Pandora developers seek to make this tool a very powerful tool for penetrating testing.